ibm-cloud-docs/Registry/registry_tokens.md

 -  `iamapikey` The password is an IAM API key.
 This type of authentication is the preferred type for automation.
 You can use either a user or service ID API key, see [Creating an API key](#registry_api_key_create).
 -  `token` The password is a registry token.
 You can use this user name for automation.

 You do not have to use the `docker` command to authenticate with the registry.
-For example, you can start Cloud Foundry apps from images in the registry by using the Cloud Foundry CLI:
+For example, you can run the following `ibmcloud cf push` command that authenticates and authorizes a pull from the registry by using an IAM API key:

 ```
 export CF_DOCKER_PASSWORD=<apikey>